This post was contributed to the VidCruiter Blog from Reuben Yonatan, founder and CEO of GetVolP.

 Video Recruiting Service is a new way to hire employees.
 But, it’s also a new way to think about hiring new employees.
 The old way consisted of sifting through resumes, then interviewing just a few in person.
 This leads to unintentionally filtering out some of the better candidates, and the interview process itself may be influenced by unnoticed biases.

 There are several different ways to interview a candidate remotely: from phone and video to more data-driven approaches like automated questionnaires.
-With these different methods in mind, here are eight reasons you should use video recruiting software to find the best candidate:
+With these different methods in mind, here are eight reasons you should use video interview software to find the best candidate:

 1. Get the Whole Story

 UCLA psychology professor Albert Mehrabian estimated that tone of voice and body language combined made up 93% of successful communication, compared to only 7% of the words used.
 If you are having a video conference rather than a phone interview, you are able to see, both literally and figuratively, much more of your interviewee.
 If a job requires face-to-face interaction with customers or with your staff, it’s now possible to get that kind of interaction early in the interview process.

 As important as visual information can be, there are positions, like phone support and sales, where appearance does not matter.
 In those cases, it’s important to focus on the results, not the personal or cultural background of the candidate, or even certain physical disabilities.
 We all have unconscious biases, and for a work setting, it’s easier to put those aside when you have systems in place that emphasize the product, not the producer.

 For example, orchestras today have auditions behind a curtain.
 The Boston Symphony Orchestra, among others, even have their musicians take off their shoes to avoid the clacking of high heels before an audition, which would give away the gender of the subject.
 The combination of automated questions, which we’ll get to in a moment, and remote audio interviews, can in many cases yield better results than relying only on in-person interviews.